karanjitsingh/blogposts/JSTestAdapter.md

 VSTest provides tremendous extensibility for running tests from many different frameworks.
 A single test runner to rule them all.
 To name just a few - NUnit, xUnit, MSTest.
 Be it running in Visual Studio, CLI or using VSTest task in Azure Pipelines, this extensibility allows you to run any test and get a consistent experience.

 With services becoming more common and UX evolving consistently for fluid and rich experiences, there is a need for JavaScript testing.
 JavaScript has a plethora of test frameworks, each with it's own runner.
 Not all of them plug-in seamlessly across the IDE, CLI and a CI pipeline, the way VSTest does.
 VSTest does have a JavaScript test adapter called Chutzpah, which leverages the extensibility for a consistent experience.
 However,  Chutzpah limits the available runtime to PhantomJS.
-PhantomJS is no longer being actively maintained and many scenarios require you to test with a real browser.
+PhantomJS is no longer being actively maintained and also limits you to using ECMAScript 5.

 #### JSTest to the rescue
 JSTestAdapter is an open source test adapter extension for VSTest for running, well you guessed it, any kind of JavaScript tests.
-With its high extensibility for JavaScript test frameworks and environments, JSTest runs JavaScript with node at its core.

-The adapter currently has support for Node as its runtime environment, two major test frameworks - Jasmine and Mocha.
-It also supports running tests through Jest, so if you can’t leverage extensibility of the adapter for test frameworks and environments, you can utilize Jest.
-Running tests with JSTest is same as running tests with any other adapter extension of VSTest, whether it be via CLI, Visual Studio or VSTest tasks in Azure Devops.
-To run tests, simply invoke vstest.console.exe, set the test adapter path as argument and provide the individual test files.

-#### Usage
+The adapter has been built with extensibility in mind to allow plugging in a variety of JavaScript test frameworks and environments.

+The adapter currently supports nodejs as its runtime environment and three most popular test runners - mocha, jasmine and jest.
+The JSTestAdapter allows you to leverage the VSTest capabilities for a seamless test execution experience across the VS IDE, CLI and the VSTest task in Azure Pipelines.

+####  Running JavaScript tests using the vstest.console.exe CLI

 Let's take an example of a basic calculator test.